gregspurrier/checked-route/README.md

 1. Prefixing the route form with `checked`
 2. Adding metadata to `bar` and `baz` indicating which check functions to use

-When no metadata is added to an argument, it will be considered required, but unchecked.
-To indicate that an argument is optional, tag it with the `:optional true` metadata.
-See the section on metadata below for more information.

 ## Installation via Leiningen
 To use `checked-route`, add the following to the `:dependencies` section of your project.clj file: